michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 21. Thou, then, who teachest others, dost thou not teach thyself? and who preachest that men should not steal, dost thou steal?

 22. and who sayest they should not commit adultery, dost thou commit adultery?
-And thou who condemnest idols, dost thou despoil the sanctuary?The house of holiness.
+And thou who condemnest idols, dost thou despoil the sanctuary?

 23. And thou who boastest of the law, in this that thou transgressest against the law, Aloha himself despisest thou?